 Milking 670 cows in the Waikato region in New Zealand

-Liam Brophy – who is in his first year of the Professional Diploma in Dairy Farm Management course – has arrived in New Zealand where he will spend the next six months working on a 670-cow dairy farm.
+Liam Brophy – who is in his second year of the Professional Diploma in Dairy Farm Management course – has arrived in New Zealand where he will spend the next six months working on a 670-cow dairy farm.

 Liam will fill AgriLand in on what is going on on the farm over the next six months.